jstne-r/laravel-crud/README.md

-# Laravel CRUD Project
+# Laravel CRUD App

 This is a simple CRUD (Create, Read, Update, Delete) project built using Laravel.
-It allows you to manage data records through a web interface.
+It allows you to manage data records through a web interface. 🤠

-## Prerequisites
+## 🗃️ Prerequisites

 Before running this application, make sure you have the following installed on your system: